breandan/kotlingrad/README.md

 val sum = Vec(`2`, 1, 2) + add                    // Does not compile
 ```

-A similar technique can be applied to [matrices](src/main/kotlin/edu/umontreal/kotlingrad/dependent/MatExt.kt) and higher-rank tensors.
-For example, Kotlin𝛁 can infer the shape of multiplying two matrices:
+A similar syntax is possible for [matrices](src/main/kotlin/edu/umontreal/kotlingrad/dependent/MatExt.kt) and higher-rank tensors.
+For example, Kotlin𝛁 can infer the shape of multiplying two matrices, and will not compile if their inner dimensions do not match:

 ```kotlin
  // Inferred type: Mat<Int, `4`, `4`>